lortordermur/sfcalcsheet/README.md

 It is scientific exponential notation for very large and very small numbers.
 “E” is a shorthand for “ten to the power of”.
 Hence, 12.34E+56 is identical to 12.34 ✕ 10⁵⁶, and 12.34E-56 is identical to 12.34 ✕ 10⁻⁵⁶.

+**I am tired of typing sizable numbers with lots of zeros.**

+Fortunately, the aforementioned exponential notation is available in every numerical input field in SFCalcSheet.
+If you need to do some preparatory math before keying in the values, just type your calculation into [Google](https://www.google.com) or [Wolfram Alpha](https://www.wolframalpha.com).

 **I miss a specific calculator or feature.**

 Great, and this can be helped!
 Just file an issue on [sfcalcsheet’s issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.